firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/working-with-arrays.md

 You might want to transform a nested array structure to a standard tabular format. `UNNEST` serves this purpose.

-[UNNEST](../../sql_reference/commands/queries/select.md#unnest) is a table-valued function (TVF) that transform an input row containing an array into a set of rows. `UNNEST` unfolds the elements of the array and duplicates all other columns found in the `SELECT` clause for each array element.
+[UNNEST](../../sql_reference/commands/queries/select.md#unnest) is a table-valued function (TVF) that transforms an input row containing an array into a set of rows. `UNNEST` unfolds the elements of the array and duplicates all other columns found in the `SELECT` clause for each array element.

 You can use a single `UNNEST` command to unnest several arrays if the arrays are the same length.